 WARREN P. KNOWLES was born in River Falls, Wisconsin.
 He received a bachelor’s degree from Carleton College in 1930 and a law degree from the University of Wisconsin in 1933.
 He won a seat in the State Senate in 1940, which he continued to hold while serving as a Lieutenant in the Navy during World War II.
 After leaving the Senate in 1953, he went on to serve three terms as Lieutenant Governor before being elected governor in 1964.
+His administration focused on vocational and higher education, reorganizing the state government, traffic safety, and environmental issues.
 During his years as governor, he was a member of the NGA’s Executive Committee and chairman of the Midwestern Governors’ Conference.

 Sobel, Robert, and John Raimo, eds.
 Biographical Directory of the Governors of the United States, 1789-1978, Vol. 4.
 Westport, CT: Meckler Books, 1978.
 4 vols.\